Preparing for Team Development Using Git

-Assuming that Git itself has already been set up, please carry out the following procedure.
+Assuming that Git itself is already set up, please follow the steps below.

 NDMergeis installed.